About The Archive

-RockRose Stories is a personal cultural archive and film project.
-The project reflects my experience growing up and the people, neighborhoods and traditions that shaped that journey.
+RockRose Stories is a cinematic body of work rooted in my experience growing up in Baltimore — shaped by the people, neighborhoods, and traditions that defined that journey.

-I grew up in the 1970s and ’80s on Rockrose Avenue, surrounded by the everyday rituals of Black family life: porch conversations, weekend gatherings, neighborhood pride, and the quiet understanding that we belonged to one another.
+I came of age in the 1970s and ’80s on Rockrose Avenue, surrounded by the everyday rituals of Black family life: porch conversations, weekend gatherings, neighborhood pride, and the quiet understanding that we belonged to one another.

-My mother and grandmother were the architects of our family’s archive — saving photographs, telling stories, and preserving a world that shaped my earliest sense of identity.
+My mother and grandmother were the architects of our family’s archive — preserving photographs, sharing stories, and safeguarding a world that shaped my earliest sense of identity.
 What they created was more than memory.
 It was cultural documentation.

-RockRose Stories continues that tradition through a cinematic lens — shaping a long-form body of work told across short films and soon, memoir.
+RockRose Stories continues that tradition through a cinematic lens — building a long-form, authored archive expressed through film, photography, and memoir.

-This work is focused on Baltimore, but it speaks to something broader — the shared human experience of community, memory, and belonging.
+While the work is rooted in Baltimore, it speaks to something broader — the shared human experience of community, memory, and belonging.

 Clinton Green